allegro-kata/vending-machine-kata/README.md

 _So that I can collect money from the customer_

-The vending machine will accept valid coins (nickels, dimes, and quarters) and reject invalid one (pennies).When a valid coin is inserted the amount of the coin will be added to the current amount and the display will be updated.
+The vending machine will accept valid coins (nickels, dimes, and quarters) and reject invalid one (pennies).When a valid coin is inserted the amount of the coin will be added to the current amount and the display will be updated (use pattern: CREDIT 9.99).
 When there are no coins inserted, the machine displays INSERT COIN.
 Rejected coins are placed in the coin return.

 ------------
 ### 2. Accept Coins - corner case